cypress-io/cypress-documentation/content/api/commands/intercept.md

 #### With a `StaticResponse` object

-A `StaticResponse` object represents a response to an HTTP request, and can be used to stub routes:
+A [`StaticResponse`][staticresponse] object represents a response to an HTTP request, and can be used to stub routes:

 ```js
 const staticResponse = {